Yodata/yodata/packages/plugin-event/README.md

   $ yodata event sub:stop

 OPTIONS
-  -s, --subscriber=subscriber  filter by subscriber -t, --topic=topic            filter by topic --agent=agent                (required) the subscriber, i.e. myapp:
+  -p, --pub=pub                [default: ] the agent will be authorized to publish to these topics (csv) -s, --sub=sub                [default: ] the agent will be subscribe to these topics (csv) -s, --subscriber=subscriber  filter by subscriber -t, --topic=topic            filter by topic --agent=agent                (required) the subscriber, i.e. myapp:

+  --filter-type=filter-type    [default: RealEstateAgent,RealEstateOrganization] update only specific type(s) i.e.
+                               RealestateAgent, RealestateOrganization, RealestateOffice

   --force                      force the subscription non-standard topic

   --host=host                  the host or subscription file location i.e nv301: or